digital-sound-antiques/vgm-conv/README.md

 ```sh
 $ vgm-conv -f ym2203.fm -t ym2413 input.vgm | vgm-conv -f ym2203 -t ay8910 -o output.vgm
 ```

-# Limitation
-- A saw like preset is used for all FM channels on YM2612 to YM2413 conversion.
-- YM2413 to YM2608 supports FM1-6 and rhythm conversion.
-FM7,8,9 channels are ignored.
-- YM2608 to YM2203 does not support the rhythm part conversion.
-- SN76489 to AY8910 conversion ignores the noise channel.
-- As for YM2612 DAC, only register 2A stream can be converted.
-VGM's DAC stream commands is not supported.
-- Dual chip is not supported.

 # Usage
 ```